KoalixSwitzerland/koalixcrm/README.md

     *   French
     *   Russian

+-   **Versioned data models:**

+    All important models have a version history and can be reverted any time to any state

 ## About this project
 KoalixCRM is a fork of [scaphilo's koalixcrm](https://github.com/scaphilo/koalixcrm) with the goal of a contemporary CRM/ERP